 BIO: I am the Executive Director of Postpartum Support International (PSI) and live in Portland Oregon.
 I began my career as a psychotherapist in 1987, and started specializing in perinatal mental health after recovering from postpartum depression and anxiety in 1994.
 I founded Oregon’s first perinatal mental health support organization Baby Blues Connection in 1994, became a PSI support coordinator in 1997, and was hired as the PSI Executive Director in 2009.
 I work with providers, public health systems, schools, communities, and hospitals to develop and provide perinatal mental health training curriculum and services.
 I provide consultation and training for others who are developing their own perinatal support services, and I love to help them formulate the particular model of support that can be sustainable in their local community.
 I am committed to listening, learning, and improving our capacity to serve all families who need our help.
 I am extremely proud to be part of PSI and to work with such courageous and passionate people around the world.

-Carrie Banks holds a B.A. in Environmental Studies from the University of North Carolina at Chapel Hill and a M.S. in Parks Recreation and Tourism Management from North Carolina State University.
-She has over 15 years of experience in nonprofits, including 5 years as an executive director.
 After the birth of her first child, Carrie was diagnosed with postpartum depression, anxiety and OCD.
-Since making her recovery, Carrie has switched gears from environmental advocacy to perinatal mental health.
+It was a life-changing experience that led Carrie to switch gears from environmental advocacy to perinatal mental health advocacy and support.
 She started out as a PSI volunteer; coordinating under-served areas in North Carolina.
-She is also a founding board member of PSI-NC.
-Carrie was hired by PSI in 2017 and she manages over 300 Support Coordinators in the USA and Canada.
-She also manages the State Chapters program and PSI’s online support groups.
-She lives in North Carolina, USA with her husband, 2 kiddos and a wild puppy.
+Next, she became a founding board member of PSI-NC.
+Carrie was hired, by PSI, in 2017 and has since managed several programs.
+She currently manages PSI’s robust online support group program.
+She lives in North Carolina, USA with her husband, 2 kiddos and a lazy plott hound named Walter.

 I have a passion for strategic thinking and creative communication along with a drive to learn about different aspects of mental health.
 Prior to coming to PSI, I have worked in the healthcare field for about 5 years analyzing media outreach, researching health outcomes, developing public and private partnerships within the US and globally and managing web-based content and social media platforms.